forestdatapartnership/whisp/README.md

 11. Clicking on the asset will open a pop-up window to allow you to explore the table.
 12. The feature collection asset is ready to use.
 NB: You can visualize, share, or delete it as needed within the code editor interface.

+#### Requesting a dataset addition in Whisp
+If you think a particular dataset has wide applicability for Whisp users, you can request it be added to the main Whisp repository by logging as an issue in Github [here] (https://github.com/forestdatapartnership/whisp/issues).

+#### Adding your own data for analysis using the Python Notebooks
+Adding your To add other datasets, such as that are specific to your circumstances, or can’t be shared directly in GEE, follow the steps and guidance below.

+1)	Edit modules/datasets.py and add in a function to make a binary GEE image (i.e., where values are either 0 or 1*).
+2)	Choose a name to represent the data layer in the final CSV output.
+Place in speech brackets  in the .rename() section at the end of the function.
+See examples elsewhere in the functions in this script.
+3)	Edit parameters/lookup_gee_datasets.csv to include the chosen dataset name in a new row.
+Make sure other relevant columns are filled in.

+The above assumes a single band image that is being included, which results in a single column being added.
+If you have multiband images to add and want each band to be a layer in Whisp, make sure each band is named.
+Make sure to add all the bands to the lookup CSV (see Step 3), else they won’t appear in the output.

+How to fill out the columns parameters/lookup_gee_datasets.csv
+a.	dataset_id: add a unique number
+b.	dataset_order: choose a number for where you want the dataset column placed in the CSV output.
+c.	dataset_name: the name for the dataset column.
+NB must be exactly the same as the name of the image band in step 1.
+d.	presence_only_flag: if 1 added here the dataset shows a value of True if it overlaps with the plot to any extent.
+e.	exclude: removes the dataset from analysis
+f.	theme: a word denoting the dataset Theme.
+Currently there are five themes where i to iv correspond to:
+   i.	treecover: for forest or treecover at the end of 2020 ii.	commodities: representing commodities in 2020 (typically ones that tree cover might be confused with in remote sensing products).
+   iii.	disturbance_before: forest/tree cover disturbance before the end of 2020 iv.	disturbance_after: forest/tree cover disturbance after the end of 2020
+   v.	ancillary: other relevant layers, such as representing protected areas or areas of importance for biodiversity.
+g.	use_for_risk: if 1 is added here this dataset is included in the risk calculations.
+The type of risk indicator it will contribute to is automatically governed by the “theme” column.
+NB if there is in a 1 in the "exclude" column this over-rules all of the above and the dataset is ignored.
+There are functions (in the modules/tidy_tables.py), to create lists for each of the 4 indicators from the lookup csv.
+These are used in the "whisp_risk" function for creating default columns to include in the final overall risk column.

+#### Tips for preparing and adding in your data
+•	It’s sometimes easier to do initial checks in JavaScript and check all looks ok on the map in Code Editor, and then convert the code into Python.
+Tools that can help convert include AI interfaces such as ChatGPT, or [geemap] (https://giswqs.medium.com/15-converting-earth-engine-javascripts-to-python-code-with-just-a-few-mouse-clicks-6aa02b1268e1).
+•	Check your data: Python functions will still need sense checking and putting on a map is one way to do this using functions in [geemap] (https://geemap.org/notebooks/09_plotting/)
+•	A binary input image is expected, but non-integer values are allowed if they range between 0 and 1.
+This is most appropriate for datasets that have proportion of coverage in a pixel (e.g., a value of 0.5 would represent having half the pixel covered).
+•	If you are adding timeseries data, when creating the function you can use loops/mapping to compile a multiband input and to name each band accordingly.

+#### Contributing to the Whisp code base
+Contributions to the Whisp code in GitHub are welcome.
+They can be made by forking the repository making and pushing the required changes, then making a pull request to the Whisp repository.
+After briefly reviewing the request, we can make a branch for which to make a new pull request to.
+If in doubt get in contact first or log as an issue [here] (https://github.com/forestdatapartnership/whisp/issues).